This article will present a few important topics when discussing payment processing for Latam and, more specifically, Brazil.

 Alternative Payment Methods

 As technology advances, being fast and practical becomes vital.
-Platforms, like mobile wallets that store all payment information, are gaining popularity.
+Alternative payment methods are gaining space, platforms, like mobile wallets that store all payment information, are gaining popularity.
 PayPal, Venmo, and Amazon Pay are just a few examples of these systems that have as their mission to provide faster and more secure payments.
 A payment gateway can facilitate receiving payments from any of these solutions by providing a standardized integration.
 Both the customer and the merchant benefit from having alternative payment options.

 Different Types of Transactions